 FIRST® Tech Challenge (FTC) students learn to think like engineers.
 Teams are responsible for designing, building, and programming their robots to compete in an alliance format against other teams.
 The robot kit is reusable from year-to-year and is programmed using a variety of languages.
 Teams, including coaches, mentors and volunteers, are required to develop strategy and build robots based on sound engineering principles.
 Awards are given for the competition as well as for community outreach, design, and other real-world accomplishments.

-FIRST® LEGO® League (FLL) introduces younger students to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
+FIRST® LEGO® League (FLL), including subcategories Discover, Explore and Challenge, introduces younger students to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
 FLL teams, guided by their imaginations and adult coaches, discover exciting career possibilities and, through the process, learn to make positive contributions to society.